Frequent questions

 When should I use condoms?

-- You should use condoms for every type of sex, every time.
-Condoms will reduce the risk of transmission of sexually transmitted infections (STIs) during vaginal/front hole, anal, and oral sex.
+- Condoms will reduce the risk of transmission of sexually transmitted infections (STIs) during vaginal/front hole, anal, and oral sex.
 Condoms will also reduce the risk of pregnancy during vaginal/front hole sex.
 Using lube with a condom for any type of sex will reduce the risk of sensitive tissue tearing or condom breakage.

 - For oral-vaginal/front hole and oral-anal sex, a dental dam should be used to reduce the risk of transmission of STIs.